 I received both my B.A.
 (2012) and M.A.
-(2015) in Classics from Texas Tech University, where I subsequently worked as an Instructor of Classics (2015 - 2018), primarily teaching Latin.
-I also had the privilege of serving as the Editorial Assistant for the American Journal of Philology from May 2014 until August 2018.
+(2015) in Classics from Texas Tech University, where I subsequently had the privilege to serve as a full-time instructor (2015 - 2018), primarily teaching Latin.
+I was also fortunate enough to gain experience in copyediting, and the publication process more broadly, as the Editorial Assistant for the American Journal of Philology from May 2014 until August 2018.

 My M.A. research focused on spectacle and spectacular violence under the principate of Nero, as represented in the literature of later periods, particularly in the accounts of the historians and in satire.
 Now that I am in the dissertation phase of the PhD, Flavian Rome has captured my attention.
 My current research centers on destructive capacity, and more specifically the actual destruction of human and natural landscapes in Judaea, as central to Flavian self-representation, as reflected in literature, art, and numismatics.
 My project also examines instances in which this narrative of destructive control is subverted or reimagined in representations hostile to the Flavians, e.g., certain Trajanic literature and Jewish and early Christian apocalyptic texts.
 This fall, I will be presenting my research at the American Academy of Religion Annual Meeting and at Sicily in the Flavian World, a conference hosted at the Exedra Mediterranean Center.